What is a research paper abstract?

-Research paper abstracts have always played a crucial role in explaining your study quickly and succinctly to journal editors and researchers and prompting them to read further.
+Research paper abstracts summarize your study quickly and succinctly to journal editors and researchers and prompt them to read further.
 But with the ubiquity of online publication databases, writing a compelling abstract is even more important today than it was in the days of bound paper manuscripts.

 Abstracts exist to “sell” your work, and they could thus be compared to the “executive summary” of a business resume: an official briefing on what is most important about your research.
 Or the “gist” of your research.
 With the majority of academic transactions being conducted online, this means that you have even less time to impress readers–and increased competition in terms of other abstracts out there to read.